 5" Gauge Hunslet

 Just when I thought I could get on with my own projects, another outside job landed in my lap.
 It's a nice 5 inch gauge Hunslet to the Don Young design.
+I think it is quite an old loco and has done quite a lot of running in the past.
 The story I was given was that it had been sent to a professional model engineering company for some work to be done but when it came back it didn't run properly.
 I don't know whether it has been run since then or has just sat around waiting for someone to sort it.
 It was suggested that it just needed the valve timing sorting out but judging by past experience I was sure that it would turn out to be a lot more than just that!

 The chap that has it at the moment had tried to run it on steam and said it ran but only just so asked me to have a look at it.